bologer/anycomment.io/readme.txt

 * JavaScript bundle is now having async to speed-up loading of comments, #256 (credits @mihdan)
 * Added ability to define comments background color, border radius, outside (margin) and inside (padding) space, #249
 * nofollow for plugin copyright, #249
+* User is not alerted when comment was added in case when "Moderate first" option is enabled, as not users thought that comment was not send and sent duplicates, #249 (credits @artikus11)

 **Fixes:**